AustralianBioCommons/gen3schemadev/docs/core_concepts/core_principles.md

 *Note: These link properties are automatically added in when using Gen3SchemaDev so that you can focus more on the unique properties of your data model.
 For more advanced information you can find [here](../gen3_data_modelling/links.md)**

 ## Enums
-A specific data type called an enumeration (enum) can be used to specify a set of allowed values, like a controlled vocabulary. `Enums` are an `array` data type, where each value in the array is an allowed value.
+In a `property`, a specific data type called an enumeration (`enum`) can be used to specify a set of allowed values, like a controlled vocabulary. `Enums` are an `array` data type, where each value in the array is an allowed value.

 For example, a property that specifies the experiment type could be defined as: `['RNAseq', 'ChIPseq', 'LC-WGS', 'WES', 'WGS']`.